ianbunag/cmpe-206-computer-network-design-project/README.md

 python3 ../../src/flow-monitor/examples/flowmon-parse-results.py monitors/<filename>.xml
 ```

-> Jitter sum can be located in the flow monitor XML file.
+> Jitter sum and rxPackets can be located in the flow monitor XML file.

 #### Retransmission and duplicate ACK counts